Who or What are the Highland Cani-Crossers?

 After a couple of seasons Annelise realised that there was no central point of contact for anyone else living in the Highlands of Scotland who wanted to either do canicrossing or bikejoring so the HCC’s came to fruition.

 The Highland Canicrossers now offers JogScotland canicross sessions and also specific mountain bike training sessions for bikejoring, as well as having our own annual event – The Highland Fling which is a mix of canicross and bikejor.

 What About the People?

 Annelise’s background, aside from her ‘day job’ as a Health & Safety Adviser with Scottish Water, was previously one of the athletic coaches at Ross County Athletics Club.
-She has qualifications as an assistant athletic coach and official, and also more recently as a JogScotland Leader.
-She has completed a couple of marathons; various half’s/ 10 mile/ 10k/ 5k races; cross-country races throughout the Highlands; duathlons; aquathons; triathlons; endurance style multi-stage event in the north of Norway; various canicross events within Scotland; various bikejor events within Scotland; Strathpuffer 2015 as part of a team of 10; 10 Under the Ben – solo; signed up for “Ride Like a Grrl – Epic”, Relentless 24 as a pair with Steve, and ‘Puffer 2016 as a mixed quad with Steve and another couple.
+She has qualifications as an assistant athletic coach and official, and also a JogScotland Leader.
+She has completed a couple of marathons; various half’s/ 10 mile/ 10k/ 5k races; cross-country races throughout the Highlands; duathlons; aquathons; triathlons; endurance style multi-stage event in the north of Norway; various canicross & bikejor events within Scotland; the Strathpuffer a couple of times (team of 10 and as a quad); 10 Under the Ben – solo; “Ride Like a Grrl – Epic Route”, and Relentless 24 as a pair with Steve.
 Most of her training is done with Skye, making sure that Skye has as much – if not more – fun!